wp-plugins/woopra/readme.txt

 Contributors: eliekhoury, markjaquith, ShaneF
 Web site: http://www.woopra.com
 Tags: statistics, analytics, stats, real-time
-Requires at least: 2.0
+Requires at least: 2.7.0
-Tested up to: 2.7.0
+Tested up to: 2.8.1
-Stable tag: 1.4.0.3
+Stable tag: 1.4.1

 This plugin adds Woopra's real-time analytics to any WordPress installation.
-Activate the plugin and configure your site ID in the Woopra settings.
+Activate the plugin and configure your site API ID in the Woopra settings.
+There are other setting for event tracking as well!

 == Description ==